giriaman610/Music-Store-Analysis-SQL/README.md

 ## Objectives

-1. **Set up a Music Store sales database**: Create and populate a Music Store sales database with the provided  data.
+1. **Set up a Music Store sales database**: Create and populate the database with tables employee, invoice,genre, track,album, invoice_line, customer
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
 4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales  data of diffrent music genres.